Personal Property Insurance – Coverage C

-Certain personal possessions are excluded from personal property coverage and typically include:
+Certain personal possessions are excluded from personal property coverage, including:

 - Credit cards